Coko-Foundation/Kotahi/README.md

 ## Installation

 Developer beware!
-This project is currently under heavy development, so things will most definitely be broken.
+This project is currently under very heavy development, so things will most definitely be broken.
 We also don't have a fixed roadmap for it at this point.

 ### Running the app